 There are politics, sports and great storytelling over hard and soft drinks.
 Make no mistake – the Tap Room is a dive bar and the kind of place where two women who just met will switch t-shirts in the ladies room so that one can gift her shirt about loving Jesus and drinking to the other, just because.
 (True story).

 There’s free popcorn, an enclosed back porch, a back deck, and then…the beach.
 Really.
-The Husband and I have brought take out from hot dog row across the street (a story for another day) and eaten dinner with our toes in the sand and sipping a cold brew.
+I have brought take out from hot dog row across the street (a story for another day) and eaten dinner with my toes in the sand and sipping a cold brew.
 At 80 years and counting, Marge’s is the grandmamma of dive bars, and anyone who’s been there *loves* it.
 Really, what I love about a dive bar has nothing to do with the drinks.

 On second thought, I wouldn’t try to open a dive bar.
 A dive bar “becomes,” like the aging of fine wine or whiskey.
 With every birthday, my tolerance for alcohol wanes a little more and so I have become a cheap date.
 But I will never, ever pass up the chance to have one at a dive bar.